deliberative/crypto/README.md

 It does not have any native dependencies and can be used in both Nodejs and the browser.

-This package is somewhat unstable and it has not undergone external security audits.
+The API is not completely stable and the code has not undergone external security audits.
 Use at your own risk.

 ## Introduction